Standardized testing has been a hot topic on our blog this year as well as generally in the world of college admissions. We’ve discussed with readers:

 If you plan on applying to a top 20 college, you should consider taking them.
 This includes those colleges that prior to the pandemic required or recommended subject tests.
 For example, UPenn strongly encouraged STEM applicants to take Math 2 and a science subject test and business students were required to take the Math 2 test.
 Georgetown recommended three subject tests.

 If you are applying to a competitive program

 Even if you aren’t applying to the most competitive college, you may be applying to a competitive major.
 Majors like engineering, computer science, biology as well as business tend to be more difficult to get into.
-Take Purdue and UIUC´s computer engineering programs, while both colleges aren’t top 20 colleges, these majors are competitive and applicants should assume a lower admission rate than the general admit is applicable.
+Take Purdue and UIUC ´s computer engineering programs.
+While both colleges aren’t top 20 colleges, these majors are competitive.
+As a result, applicants should assume a lower admission rate than general admit is applicable.
 In this case, having more to show in your application like a subject test can certainly boost your competitiveness.

 If you are applying to a special program

-The other types of programs that have in the past required subject tests are special programs like the BS/MD programs as well as dual/joint programs and honors programs.
+The other types of programs that have in the past required subject tests are special programs.
+For example, the BS/MD programs, as well as dual/joint programs and honors programs.
 For example, the Integrated Science Program at Northwestern, UMiami’s Dual Degree in Biochemistry & Molecular Biology and a whole host of BS/MD programs such as Brown’s Program in Liberal Medical Education, Boston University’s Liberal Arts/Medical Education Program and Drexel University’s BA/BS+MD Early Assurance Program have required subject tests prior to the pandemic.